High School Art Course Descriptions

 Advanced Studio in Drawing & Painting

 An upper level course designed for the student who wishes to further develop skills and techniques that were introduced in previous drawing and painting courses.
 This is a desirable course for any student wishing to develop a portfolio for college.
 It is expected for any student intending to enroll in Advanced Placement Art to successfully complete this course.
 Students will be continually encouraged to expand their creative ideas as well as their technical potential.
 The course will approach drawing and painting utilizing various techniques and materials.
-A lab fee is required.
+Advanced Studies Course - SUNY College Credit available through ECC.

 PREREQUISITE Studio in Art, Studio in Drawing and Painting